ohpensource/ensure-conventional-commits/README.md

 * Custom conventional commits settings (key: `conventionalCommits`).
   * List of prefixes that commits must start with.
 Examples: `break,feat,fix`
+  * A prefix must contain only letters and numbers.
   * For every prefix, the release type based on the semantic versioner must be provided.
 Valid values are: `major,minor,patch,none`. key: `release`
 * Scopes list (key: `scopes`):
   * Scopes provided in the commits will be validated against the list provided.
+  * Scope keys must only contain letters, numbers, dashes and underscores.
   * Folder patterns for every scope to ensure commits modify the right files. key: `folderPattern`

 Here is an example of a `settings-file`: